 White Rose Maths

-As a school, we have decided to follow White Rose Maths and INSPIRE maths for children in Key Stage One and Key Stage 2.
+As a school, we have decided to follow White Rose Maths for children in EYFS, Key Stage One and Key Stage 2.
 The White Rose schemes of learning are designed to support a mastery approach to teaching and learning, as well as to support the aims and objectives of the National Curriculum.

 The White Rose schemes have number at the heart and a lot of time is spent reinforcing number to build competency.
 It also provides opportunities to build reasoning and problem solving into each lesson.